 - Create and upload a user avatar.

 - Publish your first posts.

 The user avatar, also known as your comment avatar, displays in places where you leave comments and next to posts you publish on some themes.
 Your avatar is an online representation of you.

 Below is an example of a user avatar next to a comment which looks much nicer than using the default avatar.

 Create your avatar

-Your first task is to create your avatar using an online avatar tools.
+Your first task is to create your avatar using an online avatar tool.

-Below is some online avatar tools you could try — Click on an image below and you will be taken to the website where you can create your own avatar:
+Below are some online avatar tools you could try — Click on an image below and you will be taken to the website where you can create your own avatar: